sourcegraph/handbook/content/departments/people-talent/talent/internship/internship-recruiting-and-offers.md

 **Step 6:** the candidate receives the offer.

-COMING SOON: what to do if the candidate declines our offer
+Reference [here](../process/extending_an_offer.md#what-do-to-if-candidate-declines-our-offer) on what to do if a candidate declines our offer.

 ### After the Internship offer acceptance